20 Eco-Friendly Ways to Spring Clean Your Home

 Vinegar for Cleaning Floors

 Use a half-and-half solution of white vinegar and water to clean virtually any type of flooring other than porous stones like slate and granite.
-You can up the cleaning power for unwaxed wood floors, tile or linoleum by mixing 1/3 white vinegar, 1/3 rubbing alcohol and 1/3 water with 3 drops of dishwashing liquid.
+You can up the cleaning power for unwaxed wood floors, tile or linoleum by mixing 1/3 white vinegar, 1/3 rubbing alcohol and 1/3 water with 3 drops of dishwashing liquid, you might also be interested in finding the best carpet stain remover to remove stains from to carpet.

 Make Reusable Swiffer Covers